Arkansas Highway 980: Section 1

 Arkansas Highway 980 is a state highway of 0.22 mi in Chicot County.
 It connects US 165 with the Dermott Municipal Airport near Dermott.

 Section 2

 Arkansas Highway 980 is a state highway of 1.70 mi in Chicot County.
 It connects US 65 with the Lake Village Municipal Airpott Municipal Airport near Lake Village.

 Clay County

 Section 1

 Arkansas Highway 980 is a state highway of 0.41 mi in Clay County.
 It connects US 62/US 67 (Future I-57) with the Corning Municipal Airport near Corning.

 Section 2

 Arkansas Highway 980 is a state highway of 0.31 mi in Clay County.
 It connects US 49/AR 1 with the Rector Airport near Rector.

 Cleburne County

-Arkansas Highway 980 is a state highway of 0.36 mi in Cleburne County.
-It connects Arkansas Highway 210 with the Heber Springs Municipal Airport in Heber Springs.
+Highway 980 is a state highway of 0.36 mi in Cleburne County.
+It connects Highway 25 Business (AR 25B) with the Heber Springs Municipal Airport in Heber Springs.